Chapter 7. Creating the overcloud

 templates: /usr/share/openstack-tripleo-heat-templates/ environments: - /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible.yaml - /usr/share/openstack-tripleo-heat-templates/environments/ceph-rgw.yaml - /usr/share/openstack-tripleo-heat-templates/environments/ceph-mds.yaml - /usr/share/openstack-tripleo-heat-templates/environments/cinder-backup.yaml - /home/stack/templates/storage-config.yaml - /home/stack/templates/ceph-config.yaml

-For a full list of options, enter:
+For a full list of options, run:

 $ openstack help overcloud deploy